Pumpkin Coffee Cake Muffins with Cinnamon Honey Butter.

 1. Preheat the oven to 350 degrees F. Line 16 muffin tins with paper liners.

 2. In a large bowl, mix together the butter, brown sugar, and vanilla.
 Add the eggs, one at a time, until fully incorporated.
 Add the pumpkin and milk, beat until smooth and creamy.
-Add the flour, baking powder, baking soda, cinnamon, and pumpkin pie spice.
+Add the flour, baking powder, baking soda, cinnamon, pumpkin pie spice, and salt.
 Mix on low-speed until just combined, being sure the batter is completely mixed.

 3. To make the streusel.
 In a medium bowl, combine the flour, brown sugar and cinnamon.
 Add the butter and use your fingers to mix the butter into the flour until a crumble forms.